- Academic Affairs

 Established in 2014, the center focuses on patient-centeredness, characterized as patient engagement, as the first step in any CER activity.
 PROEM is one of five centers funded by the PhRMA Foundation, expanding graduate and training programs across the nation.

 UMB has a national reputation as a leader in CER-PCOR and interdisciplinary collaborations.
 The formation of the PROEM Center expands on our current capabilities and allows UMB to more fully and formally integrate our strengths of the CER-PCOR expertise and interdisciplinary, collaborative research into our graduate and training programs.

 Under the leadership of Eleanor Perfetto, PhD, professor at the University of Maryland School of Pharmacy, the PROEM Center collaborates with various organizations on- and off-campus to provide high-quality CER-PCOR training to researchers.

 The PROEM Center of Excellence uses two approaches to enhance training programs in CER and PCOR research.
-The MS/PhD degree concentration in CER/PCOR at the School of Pharmacy includes experiential learning at various training sites including but not limited to government and nongovernment agencies, the pharmaceutical industry, patient advocacy organizations, trade organizations and insurers.
+The MS/PhD degree concentration in CER-PCOR at the School of Pharmacy includes experiential learning at training sites including but not limited to government and nongovernment agencies, the pharmaceutical industry, patient advocacy organizations, trade organizations, and insurers.
 The curriculum is taught by full-time faculty members from the schools of pharmacy, medicine, nursing, and law.
-In addition, current health care professionals, researchers, and students can participate in CER-PCOR specific interdisciplinary online and in-person continuing education programs, including the CER-PCOR Summer Institute.
+In addition, health care professionals, researchers, and students can participate in CER-PCOR-specific interdisciplinary online and in-person continuing education programs, including the CER-PCOR Summer Institute.

 Eleanor M. Perfetto, PhD, MS